-Council has requested that the noise impact assessment be prepared in relation to this planning proposal.
-The study will be placed on public exhibition along with other supplementary studies received by Council so far.
-The impact of noise on adjoining land is not considered to critically impact on the planning proposal, and ultimately development of the subject site, therefore the planning proposal can proceed to the Gateway for determination.
+The noise impact assessment had been prepared by the applicant on Council's request, and was assessed as part of the preliminary review of the development proposal carried out in 2012.
+The study was placed on public exhibition along with other supplementary studies received by Council so far, as the potential noise impact of heavy trucks has been concerning the local community.
+The impact of noise on adjoining land is not considered to critically impact on the planning proposal, and ultimately development of the subject site.